ppresto/aws-hcp-consul-tg/README.md

-# aws-hcp-consul-terminatinggw
+# aws-hcp-consul-tg
-This repo builds the required AWS Networking, EKS, and HCP Consul 1.16.0 resources to demo the following service mesh use cases.
+This repo builds the required AWS Networking, EKS clusters, and HCP Consul 1.16.0 resources to demo the following service mesh use cases.
 * Use Admin Partitions to manage multiple EKS clusters
 * Support K8s namespaces with Consul namespaces 1/1.
 * Implement a terminating gateway to securely egress from the service mesh.